nathang0147/verdict-oj/backend/README.md

 cd verdict-oj/backend
 ```
 #### 2. Environment Setup
-Create a .env file based on the example below.
+- Create a .env file based on the example below.
 Customize the variables to match your environment setup.
-Here i'm using Azure cache for Redis, Supabase for database.
+- Here i'm using Azure cache for Redis, Supabase for database.
+- Remember!
+If you change variable in `.env`, you must make change  in `src/configs/env/configuration.config.ts`

 Example .env for Backend
 ```bash